upthebuzzard/upthebuzzard.github.io/_grey_parrot_stories/2011-09-30-the-marmalade-elephant.md

 So, the marmalade elephant decided to ask the grey parrot for advice.
 The grey parrot was very clever, and would surely help him.

 The marmalade elephant went looking, struggling through the jungle, pushing through leaves and branches and trees and bushes.

+<p/>{: .porthole}

 After a lot of pushing, he found the grey parrot.

 He waited politely under the branch as the grey parrot cracked open a nut with its beak.